MultiSafepay/docs/content/integrations/shopware.md

 1. Sign in to your Shopware backend.
 2. Go to **Settings** > **Payment**.
-3. Select each payment method and click the **Component** toggle.
+3. Select each payment method, and then enable the **Component** toggle.

 For questions, email <integration@multisafepay.com>

-> **Note:** If you have a custom checkout and encounter a conflict with the payment component, the Integration Team will do their best to provide support, but we can't guarantee compatibility in all cases.
+**Note:** If you have a custom checkout and encounter a conflict with the payment component, the Integration Team will do their best to provide support, but we can't guarantee compatibility in all cases.

 </details>